chrisjbillington/setuptools-conda/README.md

 Options for 'dist_conda' command:
   --pythons                 Minor Python versions to build for, as a comma-
-                            separated list e.g. '2.7,3.6'.
-Also accepts a list of strings if passed into `setup()` via `command_options`.
+                            separated list e.g. '2.7, 3.6'.
+Also accepts a
+                            list of strings if passed into `setup()` via `command_options`.
 Defaults to current Python
                             version
-  --platforms               Platforms to build for, as a comma-separated list
-                            of one or more of win-32,win-64,linux-32,linux-
-                            64,osx-64, or 'all' for all of them.
-Also accepts a list of strings if passed into `setup()` via `command_options`.
-Defaults to the current
-                            platform.
-  --force-conversion (-f)   Perform conversion to other platforms even if the
-                            build contains platform-specific C extensions or
-                            binaries.
-These extensions will not be converted, but this may be acceptable if for example the package bundles precompiled executables or
-                            libraries for multiple platforms, that it laods dynamically.
   --build-number (-n)       Conda build number.
 Defaults to zero --license-file (-l)       License file to include in the conda package.
                             Defaults to any file in the working directory